For academic years 2017 – 2018 and 2018 – 2019

 School Gateway makes it easy for parents to pay at any convenient time and reduces the amount of cash being carried by children at school.
 It saves the school time, and money, by cutting administration.

 Parents can make online payments via the School Gateway smartphone app or website.
 You can also view school dinner balances and top them up at any time.
 We will notify you by text or email when new items such as school trips or events are available for payment.
 Go to School Gateway here, or see this letter for a full explanation of how to get set up.
+Details on how to track payments made via School Gateway can be found here.
+With effect from May 2018 the school will use School Gateway for non-payment activities and visits - please see the explanatory letter sent to parents here.

 Useful tips for parents about school life